wizmo2/ha-ovpn2mqtt/Readme.md

 sudo systemctl start ovpn2mqtt
 ```
 ## Sensors
-When correctly configured, An OpenVPN device should be created with a Clients sensor.
-The Client sensor shows the number of active connections.
-The sensor attributes include additional information on the server and clients.
-These can be referenced within HA as needed.
+When correctly configured, An 'OpenVPN' device should be created with a 'Clients' sensor.
+The 'Clients' sensor shows the number of active connections.
+The sensor attributes include additional server information and all client data.

-A 'Rate-up' and 'Rate-down' sensor is created for each detected client.
+A 'Rate up' and 'Rate down' sensor is created for each detected client.

  > ## TODO:
  > - Add telnet management support. _NOTE:  It is possible to retrieve the status log file remotely using telnet, but only one connection session is supported, plus telnet within python is depreciated._
+ > - Correctly handle multiple connections using the same name